rafie/arm-xbuild/README.md

-# Add cross-build capability to an Alpine 3.5 image.
+# Add cross-build capability to a Centos 7 image.

 ## Intro